-After a major car accident, provided you’re not hurt, you need to begin the process of repairing your car by filing a claim with your insurer.
-Now instead of fumbling to find phone numbers when you get home, you can initiate a claim immediately from your phone — and get your vehicle fixed faster.
+After a major car accident, provided you’re not seriously hurt, you need to begin the process of repairing your car by filing a claim with your insurer.
+Nowadays, instead of fumbling to find phone numbers when you get home, you can initiate a claim immediately from your phone — and get your vehicle fixed faster.

 Being ready in case of a claim may be the key reason to install your insurer’s mobile app, but it isn’t the only one.
 Apps also offer such other pluses as providing access from anywhere to information on your policy.
 Here’s why and how to go mobile with your car-insurance interactions.

 Your insurer’s app should, at the very least, provide links or phone numbers to facilitate filing a claim from your device.